Yellowstone National Park: Recreation

 Yellowstone ranks among the most popular national parks in the United States.
 Since the mid-1960s, at least 2 million tourists have visited the park almost every year.
 Average annual visitation increased to 3.5 million during the ten years from 2007 to 2016, with a record of 4,257,177 recreational visitors in 2016.
-July is the busiest month for Yellowstone National Park.
+This number was surpassed in 2023 with 4.5 million people visiting the park.
+July is the busiest month.
 At peak summer levels, 3,700 employees work for Yellowstone National Park concessionaires.
 Concessionaires manage nine hotels and lodges, with a total of 2,238 hotel rooms and cabins available.
 They also oversee gas stations, stores, and most of the campgrounds.
 Another 800 employees work either permanently or seasonally for the National Park Service.

 Park service roads lead to major features; however, road reconstruction has produced temporary road closures.
 Yellowstone is in the midst of a long-term road reconstruction effort, which is hampered by a short repair season.
 In the winter, all roads aside from the one which enters from Gardiner, Montana, and extends to Cooke City, Montana, are closed to wheeled vehicles.
 Park roads are closed to wheeled vehicles from early November to mid-April, but some park roads remain closed until mid-May.
-The park has 310 mi of paved roads which can be accessed from five different entrances.
+The park has 310 mi of paved roads accessible from five different entrances.
 There is no public transportation available inside the park, but several tour companies can be contacted for guided (including self-guided) motorized transport.
 In the winter, concessionaires operate guided snowmobile and snow coach tours, though their numbers and access are based on quotas established by the National Park Service.
 Facilities in the Old Faithful, Canyon and Mammoth Hot Springs areas of the park are very busy during the summer months.
 Traffic jams created by road construction or by people observing wildlife can result in long delays.